Cisco ISE (Identity Services Engine) vs Cisco Secure Firewall comparison

 Cisco ISE (Identity Services Engine) vs. Cisco Secure Firewall

-Cisco ISE (Identity Services Engine) is ranked 1st in Cisco Security Portfolio with 84 reviews while Cisco Secure Firewall is ranked 6th in Cisco Security Portfolio with 111 reviews.
-Cisco ISE (Identity Services Engine) is rated 8.4, while Cisco Secure Firewall is rated 8.4.
-The top reviewer of Cisco ISE (Identity Services Engine) writes "Offers rich contact sharing, many self-service features, and the ability to categorically list all the endpoints in the infrastructure".
-On the other hand, the top reviewer of Cisco Secure Firewall writes "Includes multiple tools that help manage and troubleshoot, but needs SD-WAN for load balancing".
-Cisco ISE (Identity Services Engine) is most compared with Aruba ClearPass, Fortinet FortiNAC, Forescout Platform, CyberArk Privileged Access Manager and F5 BIG-IP Access Policy Manager (APM), whereas Cisco Secure Firewall is most compared with Fortinet FortiGate, Meraki MX, Palo Alto Networks WildFire, Netgate pfSense and Sophos XG.
+Cisco ISE (Identity Services Engine) is ranked 1st in Cisco Security Portfolio with 135 reviews while Cisco Secure Firewall is ranked 6th in Cisco Security Portfolio with 404 reviews.
+Cisco ISE (Identity Services Engine) is rated 8.2, while Cisco Secure Firewall is rated 8.2.
+The top reviewer of Cisco ISE (Identity Services Engine) writes "Gives us that extra ability to assist the end user and make sure that we are making them happy".
+On the other hand, the top reviewer of Cisco Secure Firewall writes "Highlights and helps us catch Zero-day vulnerabilities traveling across our network".
+Cisco ISE (Identity Services Engine) is most compared with Aruba ClearPass, Fortinet FortiNAC, Forescout Platform, CyberArk Privileged Access Manager and BeyondTrust Endpoint Privilege Management, whereas Cisco Secure Firewall is most compared with Fortinet FortiGate, Palo Alto Networks WildFire, Netgate pfSense, Meraki MX and Sophos XG.
 See our Cisco ISE (Identity Services Engine) vs. Cisco Secure Firewall report.

 See our list of best Cisco Security Portfolio vendors.